gorda/istio.io/content/en/docs/setup/install/multicluster/gateways/index.md

   sample root CA certificate available in the Istio installation under the `samples/certs` directory.

-## Deploy the Istio control plane in each cluster
+## Deploy the Istio control plane in each cluster{#deploy-the-Istio-control-plane-in-each-cluster}

 1. Generate intermediate CA certificates for each cluster's Citadel from your organization's root CA. The shared root CA enables mutual TLS communication